 What to Do

-General sightseeing is a good option in October, because in many popular Japanese destinations you can combine indoor and outdoor activities.
-Check out fantastic museums and galleries, stroll through landscaped gardens and parks, take a river or harbor cruise, enjoy eating delicious—and regionally diverse—Japanese cuisine.
+General sightseeing is a good option in October because many popular Japanese destinations offer a combination of indoor and outdoor activities.
+You can check out fantastic museums and galleries, stroll through landscaped gardens and parks, take a river or harbor cruise, and enjoy delicious—and regionally diverse—Japanese cuisine.

-And, with cooler nights, October is also a great time to head to an onsen, a quintessentially Japanese experience.
-The Japanese have got hot spring bathing down to a fine art, and there are gorgeous bathing complexes all over the country.
-Some are indoors, others are burrowed into natural caves.
-They're available year-round, but are actually more comfortable when the weather's cool.
+With cooler nights, October is also a great time to head to an onsen, a quintessentially Japanese experience.
+The Japanese have perfected hot spring bathing, and there are gorgeous bathing complexes all over the country.
+Some are indoors, and others are burrowed into natural caves.
+They're available year-round but are actually more comfortable when the weather's cool.

-Traditional matsuri festivals.
-While many Japanese neighborhood festivals are held in mid-summer, there are some great options in October, too.
+Matsuri festivals.
 The Matsue Suitoro in the western Honshu city of Matsue is a light and water festival centered around the city's castle.
-The Asama Onsen Taimatsu Matsuri is a fire festival held near Matsumoto (a worthwhile destination in its own right thanks to its beautiful castle and proximity to the northern Japan Alps).
-During the Kurama-no-hi Matsuri in the mountains near Kyoto, men carry burning torches through the village of Kurama while wearing loin cloths!
+The Asama Onsen Taimatsu Matsuri is a fire festival held near Matsumoto (a worthwhile destination in its own right, thanks to its beautiful castle and proximity to the northern Japan Alps).
+During the Kurama-no-hi Matsuri in the mountains near Kyoto, men carry burning torches through the village of Kurama while wearing loincloths!

 Traveling to Japan in October?
 Check out these great itineraries